abs-tudelft/sbd/doc/manual.md

 Before you start with the lab, please read the [Introduction to Kafka on the Kafka website](https://kafka.apache.org/intro), to become familiar with the Apache Kafka abstraction and internals.
-You can find instructions on how to [install Kafka on your machine here](https://kafka.apache.org/quickstart).
 A good introduction to the [Kafka stream API can be found here](https://docs.confluent.io/current/streams/quickstart.html).
 We recommend you go through the code and examples.